The information in this article applies to customers on DocSend Advanced, Advanced Data Rooms, and Enterprise.

 Note: This feature is limited to Advanced, Advanced Data Rooms, and Enterprise plan customers.

-To import multiple folders:
+To import multiple folders from CSV:

 Note: This feature is limited to Advanced Data Rooms customers.